Rosemary Harris On Stage - Theater Credits, Bio and Tickets

 On screen, she is internationally known for her performances as Aunt May in the Tobey Maguire-led "Spider-Man" trilogy and has garnered a long list of accolades over the years, most notably, an Academy Award nomination in 1995 for her performance as Rose Haigh-Wood in "Tom & Viv," a BAFTA nomination for "The Ploughman's Lunch" in 1984, a Golden Globe-winning performance as Berta Palitz Weiss in "Holocaust" in 1979, and an Emmy Award-winning performance in "Notorious Woman" in 1976.
 She has also starred in film and television adaptations of popular theatre classics such as "Othello" (1955), "Twelfth Night" (1957), "Uncle Vanya" (1963 and 1967), "Blithe Spirit" (1966), "A Flea in Her Ear" (1968), "The Royal Family" (1977), Hamlet (1996), and Death of a Salesman" (1996).

-Ms. Harris returned to Broadway, assuming the role of Mrs. Higgins in Lincoln Center Theater's acclaimed revival of My Fair Lady from September 11, 2018.
+Ms. Harris returned to Broadway, assuming the role of Mrs. Higgins in Lincoln Center Theater's acclaimed revival of My Fair Lady from September 11, 2018, and remaining with the production through the end of its Broadway run on July 7, 2019.